lulab/COME_beta/README.md

 * `model_species_name` is one of these five names: human, mouse, fly, worm and plant.
 It specifies which species' CPL and model files should be applied to your calculation

-* `overlapping_ratio` is the ratio to overlap your input transcript with precalculated coding potential files.
-Default is 0.5. should be 0.02<=overlapping_ratio<=1
 ______

 #### An example: